 Keto Granola Bars

-These keto granola bars make the perfect snack or quick breakfast.
+These keto-friendly granola bars make the perfect snack or quick breakfast.
 They are also high in fiber, something everyone doing a keto diet can use more of.

 Trying to make a low carb granola bar was high on my list of must-haves.
 But I wanted to create a recipe that would simplify the process.